nagesh-naveena/pelli/README.md

-This is code for Statid marriage website.
+This is code for Static marriage website.
 Simple web pages as initial setup.